wp-plugins/portfolio-slideshow/readme.txt

 Q: How do I insert a slideshow into a post or page?

 A: Upload your photos to the post or page using the media uploader.
 The media uploader also allows you to assign titles and captions, sort, and delete photos.
 Then add the shortcode [portfolio_slideshow] where you want the slideshow to appear in the page.
 See screenshots 2 and 3 for an example.
+[Here's a video](http://www.youtube.com/watch?v=K1mNLv4GfgU) of how to upload images in WordPress 3.5.

 One common mistake is to insert the images into the post using the content editor.
 This is not necessary--the plugin detects all images attached to the post and creates the slideshow automatically.